 Do you need Plesk?

-Now, do you really need Plesk Onyx and the Plesk WordPress toolkit to set up your WooCommerce online store?
+Now, do you really need Plesk Onyx and the Plesk WP Toolkit to set up your WooCommerce online store?
 Arguably, no. But I would argue that your time could be better spent managing and growing your business, than fiddling with technical updates and security settings.

 Let me know what you think in the comments below.
 In the meantime, be well, do good, and stay Plesky!